NostalgiaProject/NostalgiaProject.github.io/quickstart.md

 ### Classic Display Properties Dialog

 Adjusting Classic theme from within Windows 8/8.1/10/11 is no longer possible by default because Microsoft removed support for it in the Personalization panel/Settings.
 You can restore the ability to customize Classic Theme by using an old dialog from a Windows NT 5.0 beta which still works under modern Windows.

-{% include thread.html thread=906 %}
-{%
-    include balloon.html
-    title="Display Properties Additional Information"
-    description="If you a user of SimpleClassicTheme, this will be installed for you already." icon="bulb_16.png"
-%}

 ### WinAero Tweaker